»Heiliger Sand«/»Holy Sands«: the oldest Jewish cemetery in Europe

 The Jewish Quarter, ca 1760

-What survived, concealed from the destruction of the Crusades, Pogroms and even the Shoah, was the Mikveh, donated in 1185/86.
+What survived, concealed from the destruction of the Crusades, Pogroms and even the Shoah, was the mikveh, donated in 1185/86.
 The underground ritual bath was created as a close adaptation of the one in Speyer, although a bit smaller, and is therefore an outstanding monumental mikveh.
-In the future the ritual bath will be assessed and secured in the course of conservational measures.
-Since November 2016 the ritual bath is closed for grouops and individual visitors due to renovation works.
-A website informs you about the Mikveh and its renovation: www.schumstaedte.de/mikwe-worms
+It has been the subject of architectural and historical research for years, and methods of restoration and careful restoration have been researched.
+On the basis of this research, the mikvah will be secured and carefully restored.
+The mikveh is closed to visitors and groups since November 2016.
+A website informs you about the Mikveh and its maintenance: Mikveh Worms

 The Worms’ synagogue in the Jews Alley or rather, at the Synagogue Square, is – as a monument and as a memorial room - of highest significance for the Jewish heritage and ShUM.
 The Synagogue, rebuilt after the Shoah, reflects various layers of Jewish and non-Jewish history, across different eras and centuries.
 With this a place has been created in and around the Worms Synagogue, singular in Germany in Europe that holds and reflects Jewish traditions and narrative, but also behavioral patterns of the non-Jewish majority society through the ages.